-Volunteers React To Drunk Girl's Friends Who Abandoned Her
+Volunteers Post FB Letter To Drunk Girl's Awful Friends Who Left Her On Street

 Friends aren't supposed to bail if you've had too much to drink.

 They aren't supposed to run away after you get sick in a taxi, and they certainly shouldn't ignore calls for help after you've been rescued.

 And if they do, they're definitely not your friends.

 A group of volunteer EMTs called the Cheltenham Guardians made that clear with a open letter they posted on Facebook after caring for a girl named "Emily" for two hours on Friday, November 11.

 Emily was reportedly found by the Cheltenham Guardians of Cheltenham, England, in the back of a taxi after she had thrown up.
 The taxi marshals were left caring for her, according to the Guardians' post.

 After the volunteer group found the belligerent, helpless female, they cared for her as if she was one of their own.
 They eventually called her friends for further assistance.

 However, when Emily's friends didn't come to help like they said they would, the Guardians were left to care for Emily themselves.

 Their powerful Facebook post begins by addressing Emily's "friends" and reminding them what they had done.